ivanruby/phoenixmanifesto/README.md

 5. **Pessimism, negativism and disbelief** in all great things life has reserved for me and commit to *counting my blessings, appreciating each moment, never skipping an opportunity to be and make someone happy*.

-And, above everything else, **I renounce to being alive and commit to life and living.**
+And, above everything else, **I renounce to just being alive and commit to life and living.**

 ***